Benton Bangs

 Benton Maxwell "Biff" Bangs Jr. (September 5, 1893 – June 7, 1970) was an American professional football player who was a halfback for the Los Angeles Buccaneers of the National Football League (NFL) in ..
 He played college football for Washington State from 1914 to 1917 and for the 1918 Mare Island Marines football team during World War I.

-Early years
+Early life

 Bangs was born in 1893 in Moscow, Idaho, United States.
 He was the son of H.H.
 Bangs who served several terms in the Idaho state legislature.
 His father died in November 1914.

 Football career

 Albion

 Bang began his college career at the Albion Normal School in Albion, Idaho.
 He was the team captain and star punter, rusher and passer for the Albion football team in 1913.
 After a strong showing, he was recruited as a transfer student by both the University of Idaho and Washington State College.

 Washington State

 Bangs enrolled at Washington State in September 1914.
 He played at the halfback and fullback positions for Washington State from 1914 to 1917.
 He was a key player on the 1915 Washington State football team that compiled an undefeated 7–0 record and defeated Brown in the 1916 Rose Bowl.
 After the team's victory in the Rose Bowl, Bangs was elected as captain of the 1916 team.
 He received both bachelor's and master's degrees in agriculture.